 Any test that involves using a needle carries some risks, including bleeding, infection, and bruising.
 You might have some soreness where the needle went in.

 Results of your arterial blood gas test usually are available in less than 15 minutes.
 But your doctor can’t diagnose you based on an arterial blood gas test alone.
 So you’ll probably get other tests, too.

 Your arterial blood gas test results may show whether:

 - Your lungs are removing enough carbon dioxide

 - Your kidneys are working properly

-The values for normal results vary.
-If your results aren’t normal, there could many reasons why, including certain diseases or injuries that affect your breathing.
+The numbers for normal results vary.
+There could many reasons why your numbers might be not be in this range, including diseases or injuries that affect your breathing.
 Your doctor will consider your results in light of your overall health and any conditions you have, as well as other test results, and then recommend your next steps for better health.